brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > Passing a potentially-evaluated argument of class type having a non-trivial <ins>eligible</ins> copy constructor <ins>([class.prop])</ins>, a non-trivial <ins>eligible</ins> move constructor, or a non-trivial destructor, with no corresponding parameter, is conditionally-supported with implementation-defined semantics.

+Change 9.4.2/p5 [dcl.fct.def.default] to account for prospective destructors that aren't destructors:

+> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective destructor ([class.dtor]) that is not a destructor shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.

 Insert at the beginning of 11.1 [class.prop] a definition of eligibility:

 > <ins>An _eligible special member function_ is a special member function ([special]):</ins>